-“A social enterprise must be profitable in the long term or the social impact it desires to do will not be sustainable.
+“A social enterprise must be profitable in the long term or the social impact it desires to create will not be sustainable.
 The mission of every business is to meet human needs and doing these in ways that create employment, release creativity, drive innovation, increase resources and wealth.
 Meeting human needs should be its reason for existence.
-However, profitability is necessary to continue serving consumers.
+However, profitability is necessary to continue serving needs.
 So a social entrepreneur must learn and apply good business practices and disciplines as he serves.

 ACTSmarket is a non-profit social enterprise, serving other social enterprises.
 By partnering with them, we are also serving the needy people.”

 “I am gratified when I see breakthroughs in people’s lives and they are transformed for the better.
 And if a few come back and give me a sincere ‘thank you’, that’s icing on the cake.